 - 1. Background Survey (5% of final grade): Students will be asked to fill out a short background survey for the purposes of matching them with a legislative history topic.
-The deadline to fill out the survey is Monday, June 10 at 5 pm. - 2.
-Midterm Exams (40% of final grade): Two midterm exams will be given on Friday, June 21 and Wednesday, July 3.
+The deadline to fill out the survey is Monday, June 9 at 5 pm. - 2.
+Midterm Exams (40% of final grade): Two midterm exams will be given on Friday, June 20 and Wednesday, July 2.
 Links to the exams will be e-mailed to students at 8 am and they will be due at 8 am the following day.
 The exams will consist of multiple choice, fill-in-the-blank and short answer questions.
 Students are free to use whatever resources they want to answer these exams.
 The midterm examinations will be non-cumulative and include questions related to a student's assigned legislative history topic.
-While the first midterm examination is required, the second will be optional.
+While the first midterm examination is required, the second is optional.
 Each midterm exam is worth 20% of the final course grade.
 Should a student opt to not take the second midterm exam, the first exam will count for 40%. - 3.
 Legislative History (55% of final grade): In order to demonstrate an understanding of the historical policy-making process, students are required to complete a paper analyzing the consideration and passage of a major piece of American legislation.
-After filling out the background survey discussed above, each student will be assigned to one of 13 legislative history "teams."
+After filling out the background survey discussed above, each student will be assigned to a legislative history "team."
 While students are encouraged to work with their legislative history "teammates," they are not obligated to do so.
-Each student will be assigned differing questions and duties related to the legislative history and graded seperately.
-These assignments will be posted by the instructor on eLC.
+Each student will be provided with a prompt sheet pertaining to their legislative history and assigned differing questions and duties.
+They will be graded seperately.
+These prompt sheets will be posted by the instructor on eLC.
 Students are also encouraged to use material from their exams in compiling their legislative histories.

-The legislative history assignment will count for 55% of the final course grade, broken up accordingly (more detailed discussions of the assignment will be provided in eLC):
+The legislative history assignment will count for 55% of the final course grade, broken up accordingly (more detailed discussions of the assignments are provided in eLC):